[3.8] Scion Zombie Squad | The Baron | Super Tanky, Relatively Cheap, Fight Alongside Your Zombies

 * Geofri's Sanctuary, more gear that syngergizes with high strength and adds a ton of ES.
 Should be cheap unless you go for a 6-link (which you don't really need).

 * Shaper's Touch, syngergizes with high strength once again and really pushes your ES to great heights.
 Should be cheap.
+Bonus here if/when you can afford a "curse on hit" enchantment for vulnerability, saving you gem slots and adding a lot of power to your build (see late-league update).

 * Rings/Amulet/Belt: Simply grab as much strength as possible while maxing your resistances.
 Unfortunately with so many uniques it's not super easy to cap resistances, but it's doable.
 The bulk of your money can easily be spent here.